mungurk/massdns-subrute-reclusive/README.md

 # massdns-subrute-subdomain_list
 Simple bash tool to Massdns Subrute a list of subdomain.

-First you need to install massdns and ludicrousdns
+First you need to install massdns

 usage: ./massdns-start.sh subdomains_lists.txt example (here example.* will be in the output)